Hawaii Warriors Logo

 Since 1909, the University of Mānoa has been developing sports venues.
 The latest Hawaii Warriors logo features minimalism and reflects a commitment to national roots.
-The graphic motifs of the indigenous people ensure brand recognition, showcasing its important features.
+The graphic motifs of the indigenous people ensure brand recognition and showcase their key features.

 Hawaii Warriors: Brand overview